 “Dentists in Australia are able to use high concentrations of hydrogen peroxide.
 Some in-chair whitening systems use 35 per cent hydrogen peroxide.
 At this concentration, hydrogen peroxide can effectively permeate deep into the enamel structure.
 Weaker concentrations act only at the surface of the tooth enamel.”

-“Practitioners can’t advise on whether the process is appropriate for you (some kinds of discolouration don’t respond to certain treatments), and they’re not qualified to check for problems such as cracked enamel, cavities, restorations and exposed root surfaces that need special care,” the website says.
+“Practitioners can’t advise on whether the process is appropriate for you (some kinds of discolouration don’t respond to certain treatments), and they’re not qualified to check for problems such as cracked enamel, cavities, restorations and exposed root surfaces that need special care,” CHOICE says.

 So what about home whitening products?